-AC AUTOPAY is the finance company that has purchased your loan/lease from your automobile dealer or lender.
+AC AUTOPAY is the finance company that is servicing your loan or lease.
 Your account was selected due to your outstanding performance and our belief that you would benefit from the expanded services and easy payment options provided by AC AUTOPAY.

 Making payments with AC AUTOPAY is easy.
 For a list of convenient Payment Options, click here.